-The originally defined 7 wastes can best be remembered through the acronym TIMWOOD.
+The 7 wastes in Lean manufacturing can best be remembered through the acronym TIMWOOD.
 They are:

 - Over Processing